How long to climb everest from base camp

 From the base camp, climbers ascend through the treacherous Khumbu Icefall to Camp 1, Camp 2, Camp 3, and Camp 4.
 Each camp is located at a higher altitude, requiring careful navigation and stamina.
 The final push to the summit is typically attempted from Camp 4, located at an altitude of around 7,950 meters (26,085 feet) above sea level.
 Climbers usually start the summit ascent during the night to take advantage of colder temperatures and lesser wind.

-See also How long do hedges take to grow
+See also How long does searches on a property take

 The time it takes to climb from base camp to the summit depends on factors such as weather windows, overall fitness levels, climber’s experience, and acclimatization progress.
 Some climbers may take a shorter time, while others could require more time to summit.